Joao4569/random-trivia/README.md

 ## Credits

 - First and foremost I would like to thank my mentor Anthony for his valuable input.
+- I also regularly make use of Code Institute's LMS to look up previous lesson in order to refresh my memory.
+- I also made regular use of [W3Schools.com](https://www.w3schools.com/) and [Stackoverflow.com](https://stackoverflow.com/) in order to remind me of how some standard HTML and CSS functions.

 ### Content